jsverse/transloco/README.md

 </ng-container>
 ```

-Each one of these options tells Transloco to load the corresponding `scope` based on the current language and merge it under the `scope` namespace into the active language translation object.
+Each one of these options tells Transloco to load the corresponding `scope` based on the active language and merge it under the `scope` namespace into the active language translation object.

-For example, if the current language is `en`, it will load the `todos/en.json` file, and will set the response to be the following:
+For example, if the active language is `en`, it will load the `todos/en.json` file, and will set the response to be the following:

 ```ts
 {